slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
 You can't finish until you start, so get good at starting."
 -- Kevin Kelly*

-> *"Rising early makes the road short."
+> *"Rising early makes the road short." (...)
+"The person who removes a mountain begins by carrying away small stones."
--- Proverb*
+-- Proverbs*

 > *"The man who moves a mountain begins by carrying away small stones."
 -- Confucius*